sreeshmaheshwar/CSES-solutions/README.md

 # CSES Problemset Solutions
-Some of my solutions (mainly in C++ and Haskell) to the CSES problemset (found at https://cses.fi/problemset/list/) that pass all tests.
+Some of my solutions (in C++, Haskell and Java) to the CSES problemset (found at https://cses.fi/problemset/list/).

+These solutions have been accepted (passed all tests).